sdncoder/sdncoder.github.io/wiki/zerotrust.md

 * Microsegmentation - isolation insite the VRF.
 Isolate workloads and secure them individually to limit access.
 * Isolate vulnerable technology.
 * ZTNA is cloud-based solution that only gives user access to applications for which they are authorized - application based.

+notes:
+* ZT at the network boundry -- where can we create smaller trust boundries.
+* purpose built network boundries.
+*